Getting help and support

 This will include any help available to meet your needs that you can receive within your local community and from your family or friends.
 It could also include equipment or adaptations to your home.
 It will only include formal services such as a paid carer coming into your home or a place in a care home if we feel that this was the only way to meet your care needs.

 Our advice and information is always free and you do not have to pay for an assessment.
 However, we do charge for most services.
 The amount you will need to contribute towards the cost of your care will usually depend on your financial circumstances.If you do need any Council arranged services, then we will then work out how much money it will cost to meet the needs and outcomes in your Personal Plan.
 This is called your Personal Budget, and it sets out how you want money to be spent.

 - If you aren't eligible

-If you are not entitled to services from Adult Services, because you do not meet the national eligibility criteria for care, you will have to organise and pay for any services that you need yourself.
+If you are not entitled to services from Adults' Health and Care, because you do not meet the national eligibility criteria for care, you will have to organise and pay for any services that you need yourself.

 Our Connnect to Support Hampshire website can help you find alternative solutions yourself.

 We will still be able to offer you information and advice.
 We can refer you to services that can help with problems like debt or housing, or advice on other short term issues.
 We can tell you where these services are or support you to contact them if you would like us to.

 Many of these services are free of charge, but if they are not we can't pay for them for you.

 - Request an assessment